Virgula0/safe-tor-browser/README.md

 }
 ```

-Where `SOCKS_PASSWORD` is the same of `VNC_PASSWORD` if provided as env variable otherwise is another randomly generated password different from `VNC_PASSWORD`
+Where `SOCKS_PASSWORD` is the same of `VNC_PASSWORD` if provided as env variable otherwise is another randomly generated password different from `VNC_PASSWORD` which can be seen from docker logs.